The 7 Primary Colors For Branding + What NOT To Ever UseFeb 21, 2022

 If you give attention to this building block of your brand, it supports everything else you will do in the future.
 It will work in your messaging, in your marketing, in your sales process, in your conversion process, how you book press, how you are at events, and the list goes on and on.
 It all stems from color.
 Imagine all the work you put into messaging and marketing.
 If you add this color component into your business, what could change?
 I’ve seen it work time and time again.

-If you want to jump right into the Color Course, please go ahead and do so.
-I’d love to have you in there so we can dive into each color and what it means in each of these areas.
 We will also work on your brand palette and help you with your website and your entire visual presence.
 This goes hand in hand with everything you have already done to build your business, and it gives you the visual fuel and push so that people can see all the hard work you have put into your brand.
 Subconsciously, they will understand instantly who you are and what you do that supports the messaging you are putting out into the world.
 They will feel like you are the right person for them, and they will make their purchasing decision based on color psychology.